 HIFU Non-surgical Facelift

-HIFU uses Focused Ultrasound energy to target all layers of the skin, including the SMAS Layer, to stimulate collagen and elastin production, lifting, firming and tightening the skin.
+HIFU uses Focused Ultrasound energy to target all layers of the skin, including the SMAS Layer, to stimulate collagen and elastin production, lifting, firming and tightening the skin and giving a more defined jawline.
 This effect works gradually over the following three months while your collagen is renewed.
 There is also virtually no downtime, giving you a natural-looking facelift that lasts 12-18 months.
 The Cost of a Full Face & Neck HIFU is around £700-£2000.

 HIFU Vs Surgical Facelift

 If you have a busy lifestyle and don’t want any downtime or time off work, a HIFU treatment is ideal, giving you a natural facelift for saggy and ageing skin.
 A HIFU treatment using Our Focus Dual is more comfortable than older technologies and has virtually little to no downtime.
 On the other hand, a surgical Facelift is ideal if you want a dramatic face lifting effect and can allow you significant time to heal.
 You also need to fully understand the risks and complications as this is a surgical procedure.